Hypfer/Valetudo/docs/_pages/installation/dreame.md

 You should see some logs and one of the last ones will say root password changed.
 If you don't see any logs, try swapping RX and TX.
 If you instead see some random characters, check your cabling.

-Ensure that the OTG ID Jumper on the breakout PCB is connected and insert your USB Stick.
+Ensure that the OTG ID Jumper on the breakout PCB is connected.
 If you don't have a jumper soldered, you can also use a jumper wire on the breakout header to connect ID OTG to GND.

+Now insert your USB stick.
+You don't have to put any files or similar on it.
+It's just needed to trigger the login shell.

 After some flashing of the activity LED of your USB Stick, your UART connection should show a login prompt like `"p2029_release login”`.